 So who sees “things as they are”?
 There remain two groups vying for your eyeballs: Those hard leftists not beset by false consciousness and who see themselves as future bosses in a reconstructed communist/socialist polity (led of course by the politically conscious working class), or

-the critical theorists and postmodernists, who nail science and empiricism as a “swindle,” with the Enlightenment as protofascist, reserving truth telling for their socially-constructed selves.
+the critical theorists and postmodernists, who nail science and empiricism as a “swindle,” with the Enlightenment as protofascist, reserving a “multiplicity” of truth telling for their socially-constructed selves.
 Many (on their left) have criticized this stance as self-contradictory, as a house built upon sand.
 Not to worry; Orwell’s Doublethink is alive and well amongst those academics who win all the prizes these days.